-- (1) If the Deputy Commissioner is satisfied that a data controller is in possession of a document or information that will assist the Deputy Commissioner in determining whether there has been a breach of this Act, the Deputy Commissioner may, in writing, require that data controller to provide such document or information. - (2) The data controller under subsection (1) must comply with the request within 14 days after receiving the request. - (3) The Deputy Commissioner must not disclose any document or information received under this section unless: - (a) authorised by the data controller; or - (b) required by a court order to disclose such document or information; or - (c) the Deputy Commissioner is satisfied that the document or information does not identify any particular data controller or data subject; or - (d) disclosure is required under this Act or any other Act.
+- (1) If the Commissioner is satisfied that a data controller is in possession of a document or information that will assist the Commissioner in determining whether there has been a breach of this Act, the Commissioner may, in writing, require that data controller to provide such document or information. - (2) The data controller under subsection (1) must comply with the request within 14 days after receiving the request. - (3) The Commissioner must not disclose any document or information received under this section unless: - (a) authorised by the data controller; or - (b) required by a court order to disclose such document or information; or - (c) the Commissioner is satisfied that the document or information does not identify any particular data controller or data subject; or - (d) disclosure is required under this Act or any other Act.

-19 Application for a search warrant
+19 Application for a warrant

-- (1) If the Deputy Commissioner is reasonably satisfied that an offence has been committed under this Act, he or she may request the Commissioner of Police for assistance in making an application for a search warrant. - (2) An application for a search warrant must be in writing and made on oath by the Commissioner of Police, and must set out: - (a) the offence to which the application relates; and - (b) a description of the data centre or a data server; and - (c) the information relied on to support the reasonable suspicion of the commission of the offence; and
+- (1) If the Commissioner is reasonably satisfied that an offence has been committed under this Act, he or she may request the Commissioner of Police for assistance in making an application for a warrant. - (2) An application for a warrant must be in writing and made on oath by the Commissioner of Police, and must set out: - (a) the offence to which the application relates; and - (b) a description of the data centre or a data server; and - (c) the information relied on to support the reasonable suspicion of the commission of the offence; and

-(d) the period the search warrant is required.
+(d) the period the warrant is required.

-20 Granting of search warrant
+20 Granting of warrant

-- (1) The Court may grant a search warrant if the Court is satisfied with the application of the Commissioner of Police. - (2) Without limiting subsection (1), prior to granting a search warrant, the Court must consider the following: - (a) the seriousness of the offence to which the application relates; and - (b) the reliability of the information on which the application is based, including the nature of the source of the information; and - (c) whether the public interest in the production of data from the data centre or a data server outweighs the right to privacy of a person whose privacy may be affected as a result of the production; and - (d) whether there is sufficient connection between the evidence sought and the offence to which the application relates; and - (e) whether any condition must be included in the search warrant; and - (f) the proposed duration of the search warrant; and - (g) any other matters that the Court considers relevant.
+- (1) The Court may grant a warrant if the Court is satisfied with the application of the Commissioner of Police. - (2) Without limiting subsection (1), prior to granting a warrant, the Court must consider the following: - (a) the seriousness of the offence to which the application relates; and - (b) the reliability of the information on which the application is based, including the nature of the source of the information; and - (c) whether the public interest in the production of data from the data centre or a data server outweighs the right to privacy of a person whose privacy may be affected as a result of the production; and - (d) whether there is sufficient connection between the evidence sought and the offence to which the application relates; and - (e) whether any condition should be included in the warrant; and - (f) the proposed duration of the warrant; and - (g) any other matters that the Court considers relevant.

-21 Contents of search warrant
+21 Contents of warrant

-A search warrant must state the following information:
+A warrant must state the following information:

-- (a) a description of the data centre and data server to be searched; and - (b) the offence to which the application relates; and - (c) the types of evidential material that may be searched for; and - (d) the power of the Deputy Commissioner to secure or render inaccessible a data centre or a data server; and
+- (a) a description of the data centre and data server to be searched; and - (b) the offence to which the application relates; and - (c) the types of evidential material that may be searched for; and - (d) the power of the Commissioner to secure or render inaccessible a data centre or a data server; and

-- (e) the date and time the search warrant expires; and - (f) any conditions imposed in relation to executing the search warrant.
+- (e) the date and time the warrant expires; and - (f) any conditions imposed in relation to executing the warrant.

-22 Extension of a search warrant
+22 Extension of a warrant

-- (1) The Court must specify in the search warrant the date and time the search warrant expires. - (2) The Court may, upon application of the Commissioner of Police, extend the date and time, when a search warrant expires, if it is satisfied that the purpose for which the search warrant was granted cannot be satisfied before the search warrant is expired.
+- (1) The Court must specify in the warrant the date and time the warrant expires. - (2) The Court may extend the date and time, when a warrant expires, if it is satisfied that the purpose for which the warrant was granted cannot be satisfied before the warrant is expired.

-23 Effects of a search warrant
+23 Effects of a warrant